hackerb9/vt340test/emulators/decterm.md

   * DECterm's ReGIS addresses the entire window, not just 24 rows and 80 columns.
 The DECterm documentation mentions that this will throw the aspect ratio off between text and graphics.
-Presumably, this refers to ReGIS's graphical text, not the more ordinary character cell text, which could never be safely mixed with ReGIS graphics.
-  (To mix graphics and character cell text, one should use sixel, not ReGIS).
+It's possible this refers to ReGIS's graphical text, not the more ordinary character cell text, which one would not expect to portably mix with ReGIS graphics.
+[Note: To mix graphics and character cell text, it's usually easier to use sixel, not ReGIS.]

 * The extant documentation for DECterm does not detail the sixel behavior.
 Hackerb9 suspects that it differs from a VT340's